davidthegardens/horus-wrapper/README.md

 A framework to detect attacks and trace stolen assets across Ethereum.
 Our paper can be found [here](https://orbilu.uni.lu/retrieve/77779/85581/FC_21_Horus_Torres.pdf).

+## What the fork?
+This fork is a wrapper for Christof Torres' amazing tool, Horus.
+The purpose of this fork is to easily pass in already pulled transactions, and retrieve Horus' output for this transaction.

 ## Quick Start

 A container with the dependencies set up can be found [here](https://hub.docker.com/r/christoftorres/horus/).